De Bruyne to miss up to four months of season

 He said earlier this month he had been playing through the pain with a hamstring injury for the final two months of the season, but Guardiola said every precaution had been taken before the game against Burnley.

 "We could say don't play but this injury could happen later," the Spanish boss said.
 "Before I took the decision I spoke to the doctor, the physio and him.
-He said he felt good."
+He said he felt good.

+"I have to say the injury for Kevin is a blow for us.
+It's a big loss.
+Kevin has specific qualities which you can lose for one or two games but, for a long time, it is really tough for us.

+"At the same time you have to look forward, you have alternatives there - of course different skills, as the skills from Kevin are irreplaceable.

 As to whether City will try and bring in reinforcements before the transfer window closes, Guardiola said: "We will see.
 After what happened we will see the possibilities."